jeno-suh/Projects/AutoTortoise/README.md

 Clone this repo to your desktop and install [Scala](https://www.scala-lang.org/download/).

 ## Usage
-After you clone this repo to your desktop, go to its root directory and run `scala -cp AutoTortoise.jar AutoTortoise`.
+After you clone this repo to your desktop, go to the project directory and run `scala -cp AutoTortoise.jar AutoTortoise`.

 ## Features
 * Eight algorithms to generate mazes with